great-expectations/great_expectations/docs/reference/checkpoints_and_actions.md

   </TabItem>
   <TabItem value="tab2">
-This configuration omits the `validations` key from the yaml, which means a `validations` list must be provided when the Checkpoint is run.
-Because `action_list`, `evaluation_parameters`, and `runtime_configuration` appear as top-level keys in the yaml configuration, these keys may be omitted from the validation dictionaries, unless a non-default value is desired.
+This configuration omits the `validations` key from the YAML, which means a `validations` list must be provided when the Checkpoint is run.
+Because `action_list`, `evaluation_parameters`, and `runtime_configuration` appear as top-level keys in the YAML configuration, these keys may be omitted from the validation dictionaries, unless a non-default value is desired.
 When run, this Checkpoint will perform two validations of two different batches of data, with each batch of data validated against a different Expectation Suite ("users.delivery" and "users.diagnostic", respectively).
 Each validation will trigger the same set of actions and use the same evaluation parameters and runtime configuration.

-**yaml**:
+**YAML**:

   ```yaml
   name: my_base_checkpoint